vvduth/quicksight-01/markdown/ai_ml/ai_multitools_agent.md

 }
 ```

-define the tools with the fucntion name and description and parameters they take so the agent can understand how to use them.
+### Defining Tool Schemas

+Next, we define detailed schemas for each tool.
+These schemas describe the function name, purpose, parameters, and requirements.
+The AI model uses these schemas to understand when and how to call each function.

 ```python
 tools = [